 The Basilica del Sto.
 Niño is close to the oldest street in Cebu, Colon Street.
 This was established in 1565 and the street was a hub for early commerce.
 Today it still has lots of businesses, shops, shopping malls, and food establishments.
 There are lots of souvenir shops in this area.

 Lechon is one of the most popular dishes in the Philippines and most people agree that Cebu offers the best lechon in the Philippines.
 The dish is basically a whole roasted pig, cooked for a couple of hours over a charcoal pit.
-Before cooking seasoning is placed inside the pig after the insides have been removed.
-Usually, lechon is made with a young pig, about six weeks old.
+After removing the insides, seasoning is added inside the pig before it is cooked.
+Usually, a young pig, about six weeks old is used to make lechon.
 This traditional dish is often served at parties and special events.
-There are a number of specialist lechon restaurants scattered around Cebu.
+Cebu has a number of specialist lechon restaurants.
 If you are taking a taxi to go somewhere the taxi driver will certainly be able to recommend a good restaurant.
 If you are visiting Colon Street you may be lucky enough to find someone selling lechon street food.

 Fort San Pedro, Magellan’s Cross, Basilica Minore del Sto.
 Niño de Cebu and Colon Street are located close to the port and it’s easy enough to walk around them.
 Also worth visiting in the area are the Cebu Metropolitan Cathedral, the Cebu Cathedral Museum, the Colon Obelisk which marks the start of Colon Street, the Casa Gorordo Museum, the Museo Sugbo and the Heritage of Cebu Monument.